Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Introduction

 In summary, the contributions of this work can be concluded as:

-$\bullet$ We construct a large-scale multi-modal and multi-scene agricultural remote sensing dataset, which includes 8 public datasets and 1 private farmland plot dataset, containing 15,556 images and 25,026 QA pairs.
-The dataset spans critical applications such as pest and disease monitoring, plot analysis, multiple crop recognition, as well as anomaly detection in agricultural scenarios.
+$\bullet$ We construct a large-scale multi-modal and multi-scene agricultural remote sensing dataset, which includes 9 public datasets and 1 private global parcel dataset, containing 20,850 images and 28,482 QA pairs.
+The dataset spans critical applications such as pest and disease monitoring, parcel analysis, multiple crop recognition, as well as anomaly detection in agricultural scenarios.

 $\bullet$ We propose AgroMind, a comprehensive multi-dimensional benchmark that assesses large models across 13 tasks under 4 key dimensions: spatial perception, object understanding, scene understanding, and scene reasoning, aiming to provide a systematic evaluation of model capabilities in agriculture.